-Access to higher artistic education requires the fulfilment of certain academic requirements and the passing of a specific entrance test which is carried out within a suitable timeframe to allow the subsequent management of the admission procedure into consideration, be completed sufficient time ahead prior to the start of the academic year.
-The specific access test allows to asses the students’ attainment levels of the abilities and competences necessary to be admitted to higher education.
+Access to higher artistic education requires the fulfilment of certain academic requirements and the passing of a specific entrance test which is carried out within a suitable timeframe to allow the subsequent management of the admissions procedure prior to the start of the academic year.
+The specific entrance exams are used to assess the students’ level of attainment of the skills and competences required to gain access to higher education.

 The syllabus of the Bachelor of Music consists of 4 academic courses of 60 ECTS credits each, distributed across subjects of different categories:

 The assignment of credits for each subject includes the hours corresponding to the teaching classes, hours of study, work, practices, projects and the preparation of exams and assessment tests.

-In order to obtain a Bachelor Degree in Music, it is necessary to prepare and publicly defend a final work, which is a direct outcome of what has been learned.
-This is the writing of a project with a set of explanations, theories, ideas or reasoning on a specific subject that should even more be put into practice in the form of a concert or performance key.
+In order to obtain the Degree in Higher Music Arts Education, it is necessary to prepare and publicly defend a final project, a direct consequence of what has been learnt.
+It is piece of writing containing a set of explanations, theories, ideas and reasoning on a specific theme and is put into practice in the form of a concert/performance.

-The student must demonstrate the ability to apply the acquired knowledge and know how to communicate their conclusions and knowledge as well as the theories on which they are based.
-The dissertation must communicate, in an organised, formal, clear and precise manner, the results or conclusions reached in the study of a subject, as well as the methodology used, the process followed, the documents consulted etc. In short, it is a question of transmitting that is most important.
+The student must demonstrate the ability to apply the knowledge acquired and know how to communicate their conclusions and knowledge as well as the theories on which they are based.
+The dissertation must communicate, in an organised, formal, clear and precise manner, the results or conclusions reached in the study of a subject, as well as the methodology used, the process followed, the documents consulted, etc. In short, it is about transmitting.